Flattery, Fluff, and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models: Related Work

 \section{Related Work}

-\paragraph{Preference Model Biases.} Prior work has identified biases in preference models such as length \citep{singhal2024a}, sycophancy \cite{sharma2024towards}, or the concreteness bias and familiar knowledge bias \citep{park-etal-2024-offsetbias}, or others found through adversarial methods \citep{bukharin2025adversarial}.
+\paragraph{Preference Model Biases.} Prior work has identified biases in preference models such as length \citep{singhal2024a,shen-etal-2023-loose}, sycophancy \citep{sharma2024towards}, the concreteness bias and familiar knowledge bias \citep{park-etal-2024-offsetbias}, as well as others found through adversarial methods \citep{bukharin2025adversarial}.
 We build on these works to analyze preference model biases while connecting them back to the training data.
-Various methods have also been proposed to train robust preference models including removing context-free artifacts \citep{liu2025rrm}, disentangling biased features \citep{Chen0CS0GHSC24}, ensembling reward models \citep{Coste2023RewardME} and chi-squared regularization \citep{Laidlaw2024CorrelatedPA}.
+Various methods have also been proposed to train robust preference models, including removing context-free artifacts \citep{liu2025rrm} and disentangling biased features \citep{Chen0CS0GHSC24}.
+Other approaches include ensembling reward models \citep{Coste2023RewardME}, chi-squared regularization \citep{Laidlaw2024CorrelatedPA}, and dynamically adjusting reward models based on data quality \citep{wang-etal-2024-reward-modeling}.
 In contrast, we use a simple CDA based method to mitigate biases.

 \paragraph{Counterfactual Data Augmentation.} CDA has been used to mitigate biases in various scenarios, from text classification \citep{Kaushik2020Learning,kaushik2021learning} to removing gender bias in language models \citep{zhao-etal-2018-gender, zmigrod-etal-2019-counterfactual}.
 Although generic counterfactuals that are not targeted for specific features can be sometimes ineffective due to low diversity \citep{joshi-he-2022-investigation}, we focus on counterfactuals to target specific biases.